nikolas-claussen/blender-tissue-cartography/README.md

 ## Work in progress!

+- Tools for individual recordings are in a reasonably complete state.
-Currently supports single recordings, support for registration of multiple recordings (e.g. frames of a movie) coming soon.
+- Support for multiple recordings (e.g. frames of a movie with a dynamic surface or multiple images of similarly-shaped structures) is in progress
+  - Done: automated affine registration, manual wrapping
+  - To do: automated wrapping.
+- Goal: have stuff like `open3d` and `pymeshlab` be as modular a component as possible. don’t make them the main data structure. make conversion tools to/from `open3d` and `pymeshlab`

 ## Installation